 Learner Driven Curriculum

 How do we support kids to become agents of change in the world?
 To see themselves as a part of what can make the world a better place?
-Our workshops incorporate explorations of the structures and systems around us, and create opportunities for us to think critically about our impact on the world.
+While some of our classes (like the summer Social Justice Leadership Academy) are explicitly focused on questions of power, all of our classes incorporate explorations of the structures and systems around us, and create opportunities for us to think critically about our impact on the world.
 In our discussions and projects, we emphasize justice, fairness, and equity as they relate to the lives of our students.
 Young people have a keen sense of justice and are often interested in having conversations about big issues in the world (war, climate change, racism).
-We work to make space for these conversations to happen and support the dialogue that emerges, while being careful not to instill personal dogmas.
-We are always working to address power and privilege within our own classroom and space, and within our larger communities, and to cultivate a respect for diversity and culture.
+We work to make space for these conversations to happen and support the dialogue that emerges.
+We are always working to address power and privilege within our own classroom and space, within our own organizations, and within our larger communities, and to cultivate a respect for diversity and culture.

 Joy & Play

 We believe that joy, pleasure, curiosity, physical expression and fun are crucial and necessary components of a successful and meaningful learning environment!
-If the kids are excited to have a lunch time dance party, we try to make time for that to happen.
-We also honor play as a crucial way that children learn to solve problems, get along with their peers, and become emotionally resilient.
-We believe that play, self-directed exploration, and story are legitimate forms of inquiry, and important ways that children construct their own knowledge and understanding of the world.
+If the kids are excited to have a lunch time dance party, we make time for that to happen.
+We honor play as a crucial way that kids learn to solve problems, get along with their peers, and become emotionally resilient.
+We believe that play, self-directed exploration, and story are legitimate forms of inquiry, and important ways that kids construct their own knowledge and understanding of the world.